HippoClinicInc/partner/vb6/project/README.md

 - `UploadFolderContents()` - Batch upload entire folders

 #### `RealTimeFileAppendMain.bas`
-**Real-Time File Append Upload Module** - Handles real-time file append upload workflow:
+**Real-Time File Append Upload Module** - Handles real-time incremental append upload workflow:
-- **Real-Time Monitoring** - Monitor file changes and upload new content in real-time
-- **Incremental Upload** - Upload only the newly appended portions of files
+- **Single File Upload** - Only supports uploading individual files (folders are not supported)
-- **Resume Support** - Support resuming uploads from interruption points
+- **New or Append Mode** - Choose to create a new dataId or append to an existing dataId
+- **Immediate Confirmation** - Each file upload is immediately confirmed after completion

 **Key Functions:**
-- `RealTimeFileAppendUpload()` - Main function for real-time file append upload
+- `Main()` - Primary workflow entry point for real-time append upload
-- Monitor file size changes
-- Upload incremental data only
-- Maintain upload state and offset positions
+- Supports two modes: create new dataId or append to existing dataId
+- Only single file uploads (folder upload is not supported for this mode)

 #### `Common.bas`
 **Common Utilities Module** - Contains shared functions and utilities used across modules: